-The trustees are intent on expanding the activities of the Foundation in the future, with a view to making a high level of distributions to chosen charities.
+The trustees intend to expand the activities of the Foundation in the future, with a view to making a high level of distributions to chosen charities.

 The trustees expect to receive a rise in applications for funding due to the global impact of the Covid-19 pandemic.